TomConjau/Data_Science_Proyects/README.md

 # Practicum Projects
-Projects applying and learning the concepts and skills delivered by Yandex Practicum.
+Projects applying the concepts and skills learned in Practicum by Yandex.
 The main skills are:
 - Python
 - Machine Learning
 - Neural Networks